Ask Krrish Contact Us

 6. Introduction to SOSL

-SOSL (Salesforce Object Search Language) is a powerful search language designed for performing text-based searches across multiple sObject types and fields.
-It's ideal when you need to find records that contain specific words or phrases, but you don't necessarily know which object or field contains that information.
+SOSL (Salesforce Object Search Language) is designed for text-based searches across multiple sObject types and fields.
+It's ideal when you need to find records containing specific words or phrases, but don't necessarily know which object or field holds that information.

-• When you need to search for a phrase across multiple objects.
+• When you need to search for a phrase across multiple objects simultaneously.

-• When you need to search for a phrase within a single object, but across multiple fields.
+• When you need to search within a single object, but across multiple fields.

-• When you need to retrieve records based on fuzzier text matching rather than precise field values.
+• When you need fuzzier text matching rather than precise field values.

-• When performing searches similar to a global search in the Salesforce UI.
+• When performing searches similar to the global search bar in the Salesforce UI.

 • Uses a search index for faster results.